Guatemala – Thomas Hart

 Nicaragua – Juan Herrera

 Juan Herrera started with HPA in 2004 as a Field Technician, then as Project Manager in Siuna, then as Program Manager in Puerto Cabezas and is currently Country Representative in Nicaragua.
-He studied a Bachelor in Business Administration with mention in Banking and Finance, has a degree in Clinical Psychology and a Master in International Cooperation and Humanitarian Aid.
+He studied a Bachelor in Business Administration with a mention in Banking and Finance, has a degree in Clinical Psychology and a Master in International Cooperation and Humanitarian Aid.
 He has collaborated in Mid Term Evaluations in Guatemala and Rwanda.
-He has worked in programs on SHR, SGBV, Maternal and Newborn Health, Water and Sanitation, economic empowerment and entertainment education for social change and cooperativism.
+He has worked in programs on SHR, SGBV, Maternal and Newborn Health, Water and Sanitation, economic empowerment and entertainment education for social change and cooperation.

 Sierra Leone – Prince Cummings

-Prince Cummings is our Country Director for Sierra Leone based in Freetown.
+Prince Cummings is our Country Director for Sierra Leone and is based in Freetown.
 He has worked in the development sector for over 25 years and holds a PhD in Philosophy from the UK and a Master of Science in Administration (MSA) in International Development from the USA.
-Before now, Prince work as Executive Director for Flopac Development and Education Consultancy, as National Director of SOS Children’s Villages Sierra Leone, and as the Communication for Development Specialist for UNICEF Sierra Leone.
+Before now, Prince worked as the Executive Director for Flopac Development and Education Consultancy, as National Director of SOS Children’s Villages Sierra Leone, and as the Communication for Development Specialist for UNICEF Sierra Leone.
 He also worked as the Director of Studies/Lecturer for Crown International College London.
 He has years of experience in working to ensure health and well-being for all, especially vulnerable children and women.

 Namibia – Pieter Steenkamp

 Pieter Steenkamp is Programmes Manager in Namibia.
 He has been working with HPA for over 17 years.
 Pieter joined HPA (HU) in 2001 as an Administrative Assistant and worked closely with Country Directors and project staff over 15 years and gained extensive knowledge in public health, project cycle management, programmes development, human resources and finance management.
-Pieter had 11 years working experience managing big staff compliments prior to joining HPA and holds a three year management diploma from the Cape University of Technology.
+Pieter had 11 years working experience managing big staff compliments prior to joining HPA and holds a three-year management diploma from the Cape University of Technology.

-Kenya – Boniface Yego
+Kenya – Ibrahim Ali

-Ethiopia – Alfenur Abu
+Ethiopia – Mirchaye Mekoro

 Somaliland – Rohit Odari

-East Asia (Regional Manager) – Dr Zhang Jun
+East Asia (Regional Manager) – Zhang Jun

 Zhang Jun has worked on Health Poverty Action’s projects in Kachin State in Burma since 1994 and was responsible for initiating our project in Wa State in 2001.
 He has coordinated projects in the border area including Burma and Yunnan in China for the past two years.
 He became the first programme manager for the area in March 2002.
 A medical doctor with extensive experience in immunisation programmes in China, Zhang Jun worked for the Ministry of Health prior to joining Health Poverty Action.